thomasvanholder/rails-karma/src/_posts/2021-01-26-migrate-env-rails-credentials.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Rails 5.2.0 final is out the door!
 Just in time for <a href="https://twitter.com/railsconf?ref_src=twsrc%5Etfw">@railsconf</a> ❤️.
 Please enjoy Active Storage, Redis Cache Store, HTTP/2 Early Hints, CSP, Credentials, and more! <a href="https://t.co/z4VWJTclhc">https://t.co/z4VWJTclhc</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/983452583368019968?ref_src=twsrc%5Etfw">April 9, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-## Why Should You Move From .Env to Credentials?
+## Why Should You Move From ENV to Credentials?

 The further a project gets in its development cycle, the more services are integrated.
 Every external service has its API key.
 It usually doesn’t take too long before developers start hunting teammates for the latest API key.
 How annoying!